spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **İşcan MY, Loth SR, Wright RK (1985)**
-Age estimation from the rib by phase analysis:  White females. *Journal of Forensic Sciences,* 30:853-863.
+Age estimation from the rib by phase analysis:  White females. *Journal of Forensic Sciences* 30:853-863.

 * *Purpose:*  Age estimation based on themorphology of the sternal end of the fourth rib (White Females).
 * *Sample:*  The reference population consists of 86 White females of known age at death.